phoebenobes/babynames/README.md

-# Tableau Dashboard of Baby Name Data Preparation with R
+# Baby Name Data Preparation with R

 This R script facilitates the data preparation for a Tableau dashboard exploring American births and baby names from 1910 to 2022.
 It downloads, unzips, and combines state-wise baby names datasets, creating two CSV files: 'all-states-babynames.csv' containing comprehensive data, and 'top3-names-by-state-year-sex.csv' with the top 3 names for each state, year, and sex.